Bake Play Smile

 Pudding mixture spooned over the sauce in an ovenware dish.

-1. Step 3: Assemble: Carefully spoon the sponge mixture over the caramel base.
+1. Step 3: Assemble.
+Carefully spoon the sponge mixture over the caramel base.

 A close up of a spoonful of caramel pudding, served with ice cream.

-Cook: Bake at 160°C fan-forced (180°C conventional) for 50 minutes, or until the sponge is golden and a skewer inserted into the cake layer comes out clean (the pudding underneath will still wobble).
+1. Step 4: Bake in a water bath.
+Place the dish into a larger pan and pour boiling water in until it reaches halfway up the sides.
+Bake at 160°C fan-forced (180°C conventional) for 50 minutes, until the sponge is golden and a skewer comes out clean (the pudding underneath will still wobble).
+Serve with cream, custard or ice cream.

 Recipe Tips